genicam/harvesters/README.rst

 Harvester GUI (``harvester.HarvesterGUI``)
 ******************************************

-Harvester GUI works on the top of Harvester Core and offers you high-performance data visualization on the fly.
+Harvester GUI works on the top of Harvester Core and offers you high-performance image data visualization on the fly.
 It involves VisPy for controlling OpenGL functionality and PyQt for providing GUI.

 The main features of Harvester GUI are listed as follows:

-* Data visualization of the acquired images
+* Image data visualization of the acquired images
 * Image magnification using a mouse wheel or a trackpad
 * Image dragging using a mouse or a trackpad
 * An arbitrary selection of image displaying point in the data path (Not implemented yet)